A-type Quiver Varieties and ADHM Moduli Spaces: Introduction

 \subsection{Acknowledgements}

-I would like to thank E. Gorsky, S. Gukov, S. Katz, A. Negut, A. Oblomkov, A. Okounkov, P. Pushkar, A. Smirnov, Y. Soibelman, A. Zeitlin for valuable discussions and suggestions.
+I would like to thank I. Cherednik, E. Gorsky, S. Gukov, S. Katz, A. Negut, A. Oblomkov, A. Okounkov, P. Pushkar, A. Smirnov, Y. Soibelman, A. Zeitlin for valuable discussions and suggestions.
 I acknowledge support of IH\'ES and funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (QUASIFT grant agreement 677368).
 I would also like to thank Simons Center for Geometry and Physics in Stony Brook, Mathematical Sciences Research Institute in Berkeley, Yau Mathematical Center at Tsinghua Univeristy, Beijing \cite{talkSanya}, where part of this work was done.
-This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
+This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958 and in part by AMS-Simons grant.